emma-k-alexandra/Laundry-IDs/README.md

 A simple Cypress scraper for getting CVA IDs from CSC Service Works and A.L.L.

+## Your CVA IDs

+You can check for your own CVA IDs without running the code.
+Check [the `output` directory](https://github.com/emma-k-alexandra/Laundry-IDs/tree/main/output).
+You may need to search over multiple files to find your CVA ID.

 ## Install

 This project uses [Yarn Classic](https://classic.yarnpkg.com/en/docs/install).